phpmyadmin/phpmyadmin/glossary.rst

       .. seealso:: <http://www.wikipedia.org/wiki/Bzip2>

-    CGI (Common Gateway Interface)
+    CGI
-      an important World Wide Web technology that enables a client web browser to request data from a program executed on the Web server.
+      Common Gateway Interface is an important World Wide Web technology that enables a client web browser to request data from a program executed on the Web server.

       .. seealso:: <http://www.wikipedia.org/wiki/CGI>